Abdur Rauf Seemab: Political and Artistic career

-Seemab became a master potter, with some of his pieces going as high as 50,000 PKR but many remained unsold because of his refusal to sell his most prized artifacts in a bid to preserve cultural heritage being awarded Tamgha-e-Imtiaz, one of the highest Pakistanis civil award, for his contributions in pottery.
+Seemab became a master potter, with some of his pieces going as high as 50,000 PKR but many remained unsold because he refused to sell his most prized artifacts in a bid to preserve cultural heritage being awarded Tamgha-e-Imtiaz, one of the highest Pakistanis civil award, for his contributions in pottery.

 He was also credited with saving President Ayub Khan during an assassination attempt in Peshawar in November 1968.

 Death and legacy

 He suffered from lung complications, and died on October 30, 2010, at the age of 88.

 He had directly influenced many artisans and artists in Pakistan leaving an "indelible mark on Pakistan's cultural and artistic landscape".
 Following his death, his business was shut down and a plaza was made over it.